xg416/TMT/README.md

 Please consider cite our work

-Our data for the dynamic scene (videos) is available from https://app.box.com/s/wfsrwc45qsapkckbr4c9egubln3dc82u
+Our data for the [dynamic scene](https://app.box.com/s/wfsrwc45qsapkckbr4c9egubln3dc82u) (videos) and static scene (image sequences) is available

 The pre-trained models can be obtained from https://drive.google.com/drive/folders/1qKgpjH2EdZrnvEraIsMAW1Y3BiosQtvn?usp=drive_link